dvajs/dva-docs/en-us/concepts/01-basic.md

 `type AsyncAction = any`

 Just like Redux's Action, in dva, action is a plain object that represents an intention to change the state.
 Actions are the only way to get data into the store.
-Any data, whether from UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.action.(ps:Ps:dispatch  is realized trhough props by connecting components.)
+Any data, whether from UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.action.(ps:dispatch  is realized trhough props by connecting components.)

 ```javascript
 dispatch({